 This is an important discovery, as stimulating a natural desire to eat less is obviously a great help to those who want to lose weight.
 A few years ago, a chef who decided to give the low GL diet a try reported, ‘I could just eat and eat and would still be hungry throughout the day.
 But after two months on the low GL diet I now feel full and can leave food on the plate.’
 We now know that this is because he’s getting a surge of GLP-1 after every meal.

 This kind of healthy weight loss is unheard of.
 No diet – 5:2, keto, low carb, 18:6, weekly fasting even conventional FMD has achieved this, also with no hunger.
-One retreat participant Charles reported ‘I lost more in 5 days than in 21 days at a renowned London clinic’.
+Charles, our greatest loser in the last retreat, losing 7kg of over 1 stone, One retreat attendee reported ‘I lost more in 5 days than in 21 days at a renowned London clinic‘.

 Tackling the issue of rebound weight – the Metabolic Advantage